signalogic/SigSRF_SDK/mediaTest_readme.md

 The -dN command line argument specifies options and flags.
 Here are some of the key ones:

-> 0x01 dynamic sessions
+> 0x01 dynamic sessions<br>
-> 0x08 enable stream group ASR
+> 0x08 enable stream group ASR<br>
 > 0x10 use packet arrival times.
-Should be omitted if input packets (e.g. pcap file) have no arrival timestamps, or timestamps are incorrect
+Should be omitted if input packets (e.g. pcap file) have no arrival timestamps, or timestamps are incorrect<br>
-> 0x400 enable stream groups
+> 0x400 enable stream groups<br>
-> 0x800 enable wav output
+> 0x800 enable wav output<br>
-> 0x40000 enable analytics mode
+> 0x40000 enable analytics mode<br>
-> 0x80000  use a queue balancing algorithm to determine the packet push rate
+> 0x80000  use a queue balancing algorithm to determine the packet push rate<br>

 #### Event Log